mattmills49/Blog-Posts/glum_splines/monotonic_spline_jax.md

 on the local climate in Japan so an accurate model of the year to year fluctuations will not be monotonically decreasing.
 For this post I'm only interested in the long-term trend which I'm going to assume only goes one way.
 We'll read in some data and build our model.

-::: cell
+I'm only going to show some code cells and output, but if you want to see the full code it is available on my github.

 ``` {.python .cell-code}
 flower_df = pl.read_csv(FLOWER_DATA, truncate_ragged_lines=True)
 flower_df.columns = ['year', 'flower_doy', 'flower_date', 'source', 'ref']